lite-xl/lite-xl.github.io/CONTRIBUTING.md

 ## Contributing code changes

 We accept PRs for website content.
-If you want to contribute, make sure that you've read the [site rules].
+If you want to contribute, make sure that you've read the [site rules](#site-rules).

 ## Localization

-We currently do not support translations due to a lack of contributors.
+Localizations are welcomed, but we have limited capacity to proofread the content.
-We'll reconsider localization if there are contributors.
+As such, the canonical source of information will be the English version.

 ## Site Rules